Islamic economics: Development of "Islamic economics"

-In the 1980s and 1990s, as the Islamic revolution failed to reach the per capita income level achieved by the regime it overthrew, and Communist states and socialist parties in the non-Muslim world turned away from socialism, Muslim interest shifted away from government ownership and regulation.
+In the 1980s and 1990s, as the Islamic revolution failed to reach the per capita income level achieved by the regime it overthrew, and communist states and socialist parties in the non-Muslim world turned away from socialism, Muslim interest shifted away from government ownership and regulation.
 In Iran, "eqtesad-e Eslami (meaning both Islamic economics and economy) ... once a revolutionary shibboleth, is indubitably absent in all official documents and the media.
 It disappeared from Iranian political discourse" about 1990.
 During the era of Zia-ul-Haq, several Islamic economic concepts and practices were introduced into the domestic economy, as part of Zia's Islamisation reforms (see Islamic economics in Pakistan).

 The term lived on in the Muslim world, shifting form to the less ambitious goal of interest-free banking.
 Some Muslim bankers and religious leaders suggested ways to integrate Islamic law on usage of money with modern concepts of ethical investing.
 In banking this was done through the use of sales transactions (focusing on the fixed rate return modes) to support investing without interest-bearing debt.
 Many modern writers have strongly criticized this approach as a means of covering conventional banking with an Islamic facade.
 (Sohrab Behada has argued that the economic system proposed by Islam is essentially a capitalist one.)

+Similarity of Islamic economy with other countries

+In an interview with Professor Hossein Askari, a professor at George Washington University, the German newspaper "Suddeutsche" prepared a report on the ranking of countries that "respect Islamic values".

+Ireland, Luxembourg and Denmark are at the top of the said ranking table in relation to "Islamic economy in non-Islamic countries".
+No Muslim-majority country is among the top 25 countries in this ranking.
+Israel is in 27th place and thus much higher than Saudi Arabia which is in 91st place.
+Germany is in 26th place in this table.
+In the research conducted by Shahrzad Rahman and Hossein Askari, two professors of George Washington University, an estimate of the extent of Islamic economy of 208 countries around the world was made, the results of which are very interesting and according to that, many countries that, although are not Islamic (such as Ireland, Denmark, Luxembourg and Sweden); But their economy has similarities with the economic model of Islam or the Islamic economy.

 As an academic discipline

 Achievements

+In 1998, Javed Ahmad Khan compiled Islamic Economics and Finance: A Bibliography, and listed 1600 items published over 20 years, including books, articles, dissertations, theses and conference papers.